 We love traveling with our pets, but sometimes it is better to leave them at home.
 While our dogs love to be with us, traveling can be stressful for them.
 Staying in an unfamiliar room is stressful.
 Being left alone in the room or the car is stressful.
 Not being on their regular day-to-day schedule is stressful.
 As pets get older, walking long distances becomes more difficult and can be painful.
 Traveling with dogs can also be stressful on the humans, which can make for a less enjoyable trip.
 We stress that they are going to bark at an inappropriate moment.
 We stress that we’ll get a call from the hotel about bad behavior when leaving them alone.
 We stress they might have an accident.
 If the trip will be enjoyable for both the humans and pets, by all means, bring them along.
 But if traveling with dogs will be more stress than fun, leave them at home.

 Traveling with your canine best friend can be super rewarding, and all the outdoor spaces around Bishop make it an ideal place to bring your dog.
 As you’re planning your trip to Bishop, we want you to have all the information you need for keeping your pet happy and healthy throughout your journey.
 Visit our Dog-Friendly City page, designed just for those of you traveling with your pets.
-You might also visit the Bishop Dog Park and City of Bishop Recreation pages for more information on the dog park.
+You might also visit the City of Bishop Dog Park page for more information on the dog park.

 Remember, summers in the Owens Valley can be very hot, and winters very chilly.
 Planning a vacation with your dog means factoring in canine comfort – whether it be a shady campsite near water, or a cozy hotel room with heat.
 We’ve got both here, and you can find pet-friendly hotels using sites like dogfriendly.com and bringfido.com.
 Be sure to call ahead to check for specifics when booking your rooms.
 Most USFS and BLM campsites in the eastern Sierra are dog-friendly, but National Parks are a little stricter.
 Check on pet rules when reserving your campsites and make sure you bring a sturdy leash and plenty of bags for picking up and disposing of your doggie’s doo.